 Faculty may call (413) 545-2358 to schedule use of viewing and listening rooms by more than 4 students or for those with disabilities.
 Or you may email your request to firstname.lastname@example.org

-- UMass Amherst and Four College students, UMass Amherst and Four College faculty and staff, UMass alumni, and state borrowers may borrow up to 3 of each format of item for 5 days.
+- UMass Amherst and Five College students, UMass Amherst and Five College faculty and staff may borrow up 10 items for 5 days.

 - Certain videos that are heavily used for teaching do not circulate, but may be checked out at the Du Bois Circulation/Reserves desk for 3 hours and viewed in the Du Bois Music/Media 6th floor viewing area.
 The Library Catalog will indicate that these items are available for "In Library or Classroom Use Only."
 Faculty may use the Film & Video Request Form, or email email@example.com to request these materials for classroom use.